How to install Python 2.1.1 on your Macintosh

 Goodger, Chris Barker, Luc Lefebvre, Tattoo Mabonzo K., Russell Finn,

-code or both!
+who provided feedback, code or both!

 MacPython includes waste, a TextEdit replacement which is (c) 1998 Marco Piovanelli.